ZacharySantamaria/team8/README.md

 ### attack()

 This function checks to see if PacMan is in the attack range by using the is_pacman_in_range method and attacks PacMan if it is in range.
-This function returns true if the attack was successful and false otherwise
+This function returns true if the attack was successful and false otherwise.
+To test the method, we called attack and asserted true to ensure the attack happened.